 It took me a long time to find myself back with that champagne bottle in my hand.

 Of course, it goes without saying, I don't want to fight.
 But that's not the point.
-I feel there is a truth that many modern women find very uncomfortable to admit publicly these days, thinking they are betraying emancipation: strong men can be really great men.
+I feel there is a truth that many modern women find very uncomfortable to admit publicly these days, thinking they are betraying emancipation: equality is not the same as attraction.
+And strong men (not the toxic 'strongmen') are really great men.
 All men are still warriors.
 Even those without the big muscles.
 We need to strive, compete, even if it's just with ourselves, but often, also with other men.
 If we don't, we either turn toxic or docile.
 Either way, unattractive.